baggariSiva/static/README.md

-# Static using Javascript on Elestio
+# Static HTML on Elestio

-This is a minimal example of a Static site created using Javascript
+This is a example of simple site created using HTML,CSS and Javascript

 Click on the button below to deploy this repository with CI/CD on Elestio: